-- For storage of 12 months or more, ensure to check the charge every 6 months.
-If the charge is under 50%, you must charge the batteries to 100%. - After charging the batteries, disconnect the battery charger from power.
-Disconnect the main connector during storage to minimize the discharging of the batteries. - If you leave the charger on the machine, it will shut off after the batteries are fully charged and does not turn back on unless the charger is disconnected and reconnected.
+- For every 6 months of storage, check the battery-charge level and ensure that it is between 40% and 60%.
+If the charge is below 40%, charge the batteries between 40% to 60%. - After charging the batteries, disconnect the battery charger from power. - If you leave the charger on the machine, it shuts off after the batteries are fully charged and does not turn back on unless the charger is disconnected and reconnected.